open-amt-cloud-toolkit/mps/docs/Local/installMPS.md

-## Install MPS Locally

 The Management Presence Server is a cloud-agnostic microservice that enables platforms featuring Intel&reg; AMT to be managed over the internet.
 This section details how to set up the MPS on a development device.

-The image below illustrates how MPS connects to an Intel&reg; AMT device for remote management.
+The image below illustrates how the Intel&reg; AMT device connects to MPS for remote management.

 [![MPS](../assets/images/MPS_Overview.png)](../assets/images/MPS_Overview.png)